AdobeDocs/journey-optimizer-learn.en/help/summit-lab-assets/install-mobile-app.md

     ![Trust Adobe Systems screen](/help/summit/l820-lab-workbook/assets/1-2-4-trust-adobe.PNG){width="250" align="center" zoomable="yes"}

-   * You should now be able to launch the * SecureFinancial app** on your iPhone: !
-SecureFinancial App Icon](/help/summit/l820-lab-workbook/assets/1-2-app-icon.png){width="50" align="center" zoomable="yes"}
+    You should now be able to launch the * SecureFinancial app** on your iPhone:

-1. Open the app.
+2. Open the app.

-1. On the pop-up, click **Allow**, to allow the DX Demo app to send you notifications.
+3. On the pop-up, click **Allow**, to allow the DX Demo app to send you notifications.

      ![notification pop up](/help/summit/l820-lab-workbook/assets/1-2-allow-notifications.png){width="250" align="center" zoomable="yes"}

 >[!TAB Android]

-### Android
+## Android

 On Android, download and install the APK by following the alert instructions shown here: